danitoribio/danitoribio/README.md

 ### Design of an image filter function, parallelizable and scalable
 - Link to Project Repository: (https://github.com/danitoribio/image-filter/tree/main)

+### Simple autoencoder for denoising images
+- Project in development

+### Running app with Android Studio
+- Project in development

+### FIR filter in VHDL
+- Project in development

 ## Contact Me

 - 📧 Email: dtoribiobruna@gmail.com